QOS: A Quantum Operating System: Evaluation

-\textit{How well does the \projecttitle{} compiler improve the fidelity of circuits that run on NISQ QPUs?} We evaluate the performance of the \projecttitle{} compiler w.r.t the post-optimization properties and fidelity of the circuits while also analyzing the classical and quantum costs of our approach.
+\textit{How well does the error mitigator improve the fidelity of circuits that run on NISQ QPUs?} We evaluate the performance of the error mitigator w.r.t the post-mitigation properties and fidelity of the circuits while also analyzing the classical and quantum costs of our approach.

-\myparagraph{Effect on the Circuit Depth and Number of CNOTs} In Figure \ref{fig:eval:dt:relative_properties}, we show the performance of the \projecttitle{} compiler on the circuits' depth and number of CNOTs, where we plot the relative difference in post-optimization circuit depth and the number of CNOTs between Qiskit (the red horizontal line) and FrozenQubits \cite{Ayanzadeh2023frozenQbits}, CutQC \cite{tang2021cutqc}, and the QOS compiler.
+\myparagraph{Effect on the circuit depth and number of CNOTs} In Figure \ref{fig:eval:dt:relative_properties}, we show the performance of the error mitigator on the circuits' depth and number of CNOTs, where we plot the relative difference in post-optimization circuit depth and the number of CNOTs between Qiskit (the red horizontal line) and FrozenQubits \cite{Ayanzadeh2023frozenQbits}, CutQC \cite{tang2021cutqc}, and our error mitigator.
 Figures \ref{fig:eval:dt:relative_properties} (a) and (c) show that the circuit depth decreases by $46\%$, $38.6\%$, and $29.4\%$, respectively.
 Figures \ref{fig:eval:dt:relative_properties} (b) and (d) show that the number of CNOTs decreases by $70.5\%$, $66\%$, and $56.6\%$, respectively.
-The improvement in both metrics against the baselines is attributed to the composability of our compiler; the combined effect of circuit compactions (\S~\ref{sec:middle-end}) achieves better results than standalone techniques.
+The improvement in both metrics against the baselines is attributed to the composability of our error mitigator, where the combined techniques achieve better results than any standalone technique. \coloredText{In cases where \projecttitle{} under-performs compared to the baselines (e.g., BV benchmark for 24 qubits), it is because the error mitigator achieved the desired circuit size with the qubit reuse technique, which incurs additional costs (\S\ref{sec:error_mitigator:pre_processor}).}

-\myparagraph{Impact on Fidelity} Figure \ref{fig:eval:dt:fidelities} shows the QOS-optimized circuits' fidelity against Qiskit \cite{qiskit-transpiler}, CutQC \cite{tang2021cutqc}, and FrozenQubits \cite{Ayanzadeh2023frozenQbits}.
+\myparagraph{Impact on fidelity} Figure \ref{fig:eval:dt:fidelities} shows the error-mitigated circuits' fidelity against Qiskit \cite{qiskit-transpiler}, CutQC \cite{tang2021cutqc}, and FrozenQubits \cite{Ayanzadeh2023frozenQbits}.
 The results show a mean $2.6\times$, $1.6\times$, and $1.11\times$ improvement for 12-qubit circuits, respectively, and a $456.5\times$, $7.6\times$, and $1.67\times$ improvement for circuits of 24 qubits, respectively.
 The fidelity improvement is a consequence of lower circuit depths and fewer CNOTs, as shown in Figure \ref{fig:eval:dt:relative_properties}.